HERE’S TO MR. BLAVA-BLAVA

 With all the local knowledge about this pearl of Eastern Europe we give you the perfect plan from scratch.
 Your Bratislava Stag Do venture will be waiting for you right at the airport.

 'Ok, but what is this city about?'
 No, it is not a tiny Prague.
 Bratislava is one of the still unconquered hidden gems that deserves and gets more and more attention.
 Well, the great variety of top quality Slovakian beer is one reason.
 Blava, as locals name it, is situated on the river Danube, has excellent gastronomy, cheap shopping and a UFO blinking down on you all the time - not to mention the superhot and superkind girls all around the city.
 Instant dates, hard parties and next day chilling: Bratislava is reaching out for you.

 Build your own weekend!

-Choose stag do activities, pranks, strippers, transfers, accommodation by touch!
+Click/touch picture to select stag do activities, pranks, strippers, transfers, or accommodation!

 Bratislava Stag do Ideas

 The small city of Bratislava is a historical gem with solemn and bloody memories.
 The capital of Slovakia was the coronation site of the Kingdom of Hungary and has always been a strategically important hub since it's bordering two other countries, Austria and Hungary.
 Bratislava is a colourful meltpot of many nations and religions like Slovaks, Hungarians, Czechs, Austrians, Jews, Serbs - that makes a broad range of interesting faces and apparently some of the most beautiful girls in Europe.